mayankjain255/J8/README.md

   ### Structural design Pattern

+  #### Decorator
+  Decorator pattern allows a user to add new functionality to an existing object without altering its structure.
+This pattern acts as a wrapper to existing class.

   #### Adapter
   This pattern involves a single class which is responsible to join functionalities of independent or incompatible interfaces.
 A real life example could be a case of card reader which acts as an adapter between memory card and a laptop.
 You plugin the memory card into card reader and card reader into the laptop so that memory card can be read via laptop.